 Explore concepts that support movement, cognitive development and hitting for young athletes and foster a love for the game

-The theme of our site is how an athlete can minimize compensations and amplify their baseline strength when hitting.
-Learning moves that can blend gravity and momentum to help generate direction and effortless bat speed.
-We are all subject to gravity, how can one 'monetize' it, not let it 'bankrupt' you.
 We’ll do our best to explain the ‘why’ and frame concepts in a way that can resonate for a developing hitter.
 For example, we provide examples and counterexamples to highlight points for newer players/families.
 And less 90 second instructional videos / more written explanations, so an experienced player can start to 'rehearse' the moves in their mind as they read.

 A large part of the site is dedicated to movement and developing the underlying skills needed to be a dynamic athlete.
 Some of these underlying skills include time cognition and spatial awareness.
 Whether you are a young player discovering your swing, a more experienced player that has maybe hit a wall against stronger pitching or you simply want to be the best version of yourself, there is something for you on our site.
 Thanks!

 Having a thought or image in your mind with one of these controlables can get you trending in the right direction.
-Or simply having a mantra like 'stance narrower before wider' to help prevent swaying.
+Or simply having a mantra like 'stance narrower before wider' to help prevent the body from swaying.
 There is not a line in the sand where a wide stance ends and narrower begins, it's a feel/trust if you will.
 Trust the moves and stay committed to it.
 One ounce of an unfavorable move can quickly cancel out two ounces of good.
-Choose your difficult, accept your current skill set and use this to motivate yourself to get better.

 Develop practice routines where you experiment and exaggerate with your swing to learn the moves and feels.
-'Next 10 swings I am going to swing down / stay through the top of the baseball.'
-Learn to practice at home.
-Fifty touches a day where your hands are either touching a ball or bat handle.
-Hit off a tee, spin a ball in your fingert
+Find the extremes and then average them out till you find the sweet spot.
+"Next 10 swings I am going to swing down / stay through the top of the baseball."

-Develop practice routines where you experiment and exaggerate with your swing to learn the moves and feels.
-'Next 10 swings I am going to swing down / stay through the top of the baseball.'
 Learn to practice at home.
 Fifty touches a day where your hands are either touching a ball or bat handle.
 Hit off a tee, spin a ball in your fingertips.
 Or go to the field with a bucket of balls and self hit the balls to CF. Pick 'em up and hit the balls back to home plate.
-Doing this will help train your rear arm to be a piston of sorts.
+Doing this will help train your rear arm to unlock the slingshot effect it has.

 Move fast/move slow, with force/with touch.
 Blend them together.
-Be deliberate when practicing vs 'just getting in your hacks'.
+Be deliberate when practicing vs "just getting in your hacks".
 An example for an experienced player could be, "for the next 9 swings I'm going to feel like my front shoulder is pointed at the 2nd baseman for as long as possible as my arms extend through the swing."
 New player, "I am going to feel like the bat handle is resting above my rear hand when the pitcher is in the windup."

 Learn to find the barrel of the bat vs chasing exit velocity.
 Listen for the sound and feel of your contact vs sorting through tough to understand data.
 One of the most important metrics is the barrel winning the race.
 Leave 3 mph of bat speed in the bat bag to help create a dynamic swing with direction.
 For ideas on practice routines and how to move better click below.